mmendezjimenez/CSE185/README.md

 # Labs

 Each Lab will have a PDF with the assignment and what the outputs will be named.
-All code for the results will be with the .M format.
+All code for the results will be with .M extention.